 And what, bhikkhus, is right intention that is affected by defilements, partaking of merit, resulting in underlying attachment? |Intention of renunciation::thought related to giving up of sensual pleasure [nekkhammasaṅkappa]|, |intention of non-ill-will::thought related to benevolence, kindliness [abyāpādasaṅkappa]|, |intention of harmlessness::thought related to non-cruelty [avihiṃsāsaṅkappa]|—this is right intention that is affected by defilements, partaking of merit, resulting in underlying attachment.

 And what, bhikkhus, is right intention that is noble, free from defilements, supramundane, and a factor of the path?
-The thinking, the reflection, the intention, the mental fixing, focusing, directing of the mind, and |verbal formations::thoughts in language, internal dialogue [vacīsaṅkhāra]| in one whose mind is noble, whose mind is free from defilements, who is endowed with the noble path and is cultivating the noble path.
+The thinking, the reflection, the intention, the mental fixing, focusing, directing of the mind, and |verbal constructs::mental speech processes, such as internal talk, thoughts in language, or verbal intentions in the mind [vacīsaṅkhāra]| in one whose mind is noble, whose mind is free from defilements, who is endowed with the noble path and is cultivating the noble path.
 This is right intention that is noble, free from defilements, supramundane, and a factor of the path.

 One exerts effort to abandon wrong intention and to attain right intention—this is one’s right effort.
 With mindfulness, one abandons wrong intention; with mindfulness, one attains right intention—this is one’s right mindfulness.
 Thus these three qualities flow together and circle around right intention, namely, right view, right effort, and right mindfulness.